RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

-since there was no evidence or rational inference from the import of the language, that his words were intended to produce, and likely to produce, *imminent* disorder, those words could not be punished ... on the ground that they had \`a tendency to lead to violence.'"
+since there was no evidence or rational inference from the import of the language, that his words were intended to produce, and likely to produce, *imminent* disorder, those words could not be punished ... on the ground that they had 'a tendency to lead to violence.'"

 We need not decide whether Texas law made autoerotic asphyxiation